stephenh/stephenh.github.com/_posts/2012-06-16-errai-ui-initial-impression.markdown

 {{page.title}}
 ==============

-JBoss's [Errai](http://www.jboss.org/errai) project has always been on my list of GWT technologies to play it.
+JBoss's [Errai](http://www.jboss.org/errai) project has always been on my list of GWT technologies to play with.

 AFAICT it's original/core purpose was sending events not just between the client and server, but between clients as well (via the server, I assume).
 This seems pretty useful, but I just hadn't had a need for it yet.